Diesel-Net/fleet/README.md

-# Ubuntu-Server
+# Ubuntu
-Code to run on freshly checked out Ubuntu 18.04 Virtual Machine.
+Code to run on fresh Ubuntu 18.04 Servers.

 ## Requirements
 - Ansible 2.8.1+